 “The CR increases spending by $8 billion, including a 0.6 percent across-the-board boost,” writes Knudsen.
 “That is $19 billion above the House budget resolution.”

 Boehner may lose some tea party conservatives, and Republican leaders may give a pass to GOP members who need to go home and campaign as budget warriors.
 But the speaker won’t worry—not with Pelosi’s Democrats there to provide a comfortable margin.

 Approving more spending is easy, of course.
 Cutting spending and raising taxes are tougher chores.

 If Mitt Romney wins the White House, and Republicans retain control of the House, conservatives will be under acute pressure to support the new president’s agenda.
 Then Boehner will rely, no doubt, on appeals for Republican solidarity.

 But if President Obama wins, and the Republicans retain control of the House, it’s not likely that the chamber’s hardiest conservatives will abandon their opposition to Democratic health care, spending, and tax policies.

 In the end, to get any kind of tax and budget deal passed, the speaker and the White House and House Democratic leaders will probably repeat the ugly, confrontational process that nevertheless ended, time and again in the 112th Congress, in begrudging bipartisan agreements.

-This article appears in the Sep.
-13, 2012, edition of National Journal Daily.
+This article appears in the September 13, 2012, edition of NJ Daily.